 What are the key dates (Add, Drop, Late, Refunds, etc.) for the current term?

-Visit the Important Term Dates page for links to current and forthcoming terms.
-These will contain all the important financial, registration, add/drop dates and more.
+Visit the Important Term Dates page for links to current and future terms.
+These pages contain all the important financial deadlines, registration and add/drop dates, and more.

 Where and how do I buy my textbooks?

 You can buy your textbooks in person at the Scroll and Pen Bookstore in the Warner Student Life Center on the Lincroft Campus, or buy them online.
 For complete information and links, please visit the Scroll & Pen website or call 732-224-2382.